thubZai/thubZai.github.io/_pages/about.md

 📌Check out [**Multimodal/VLMs Research Hub**](https://github.com/thubZ09/vision-language-model-hub.git).
 I thought having a community-driven hub for multimodal researchers would be great.
 Contributions are welcome!

 ✍️ I enjoy jotting down my thoughts.
-You can find my blogs on [Medium](https://medium.com/@thube09), [Towards AI](https://pub.towardsai.net/), [InPlainEnglish](https://plainenglish.io/author/yash-thube) or in the brain dump section above.
+You can find my blogs on [Medium](https://medium.com/@thube09) or in the brain dump section above.
 Also, here's my [reading list of papers](https://huggingface.co/collections/thubZ9/my-reading-list-677bbae8877a0efbab57392f) that have been keeping me up lately!

 Outside of work, you’ll find me clicking random pictures, exploring astrophysics, or playing and watching a variety of sports!! - be it football, cricket, MMA, or Esports.
-A good book recommendation or a meaningful conversation?
-I’m all ears!

 ## 🤔What keeps me inspired?